sawtelle/prot/README.md

 Prot is a command-line tool for rotating credentials.

-So far it works with heroku's postgresql and heroku's Redis Cloud.
+So far it works with heroku's postgresql and heroku's Redis Cloud and has been tested only on OS X.

 Prot uses the heroku CLI to handle postgresql; it drives web UI to handle Redis Cloud.